NethServer/docs/administrator-manual/en/owncloud.rst

  yum update nethserver-owncloud

-.. note:: The update does not change the LDAP configuration.
+.. note:: The update does not change the current configuration.

 Force SSL for client connection